The Adrenals and Adrenal Fatigue

 The Adrenal Glands

-It really doesn’t matter whether you are thinking about stress in an emotional vs physical way or even short-term vs chronic.
+Stress is stress whether it is emotional vs physical or short-term vs chronic.
 Your body reacts to stress in much of the same way regardless of the source or duration of the stress induced.
 The National Institute of Mental Health describes stress as, “the brain’s response to any demand.”

 Stress and Its Effect on Health

 Obvious daily stressors, like described above, are not the only factors to consider when thinking about stressing the body.
 Even internal happenings like sharp changes in blood sugar levels, allergies and ordinary inflammation can alert your adrenals to secrete more stress hormones.
-In essence, stress can be anything that disrupts your body’s natural balance.
+Stress can be anything that disrupts your body’s natural balance.

-Even though dysfunction of the adrenal glands due to stress is so common today, adrenal disorders are often missed by general physicians because its list of symptoms are so broad and mirror other problems or disorders.
+Even though dysfunction of the adrenal glands due to stress is so common today, adrenal disorders are often missed by because the symptoms are so broad and mirror other problems or disorders.
 Adrenal problems are often not even tested for because these hormones play a role in every system in the body and it will hide behind other systems that it is affecting, such as menopause or food sensitivities.